 Having a unique brand voice will help you differentiate from your competitors and from a very crowded marketplace.
-Brand development is one of the things that differ in a B2B social media marketing strategy than a B2C strategy.
+Brand development is one of the things that differ between a B2B social media marketing strategy and a B2C strategy.
 Lead generation is another element.

 Network size and quality

 Another very important element to consider is the network size and quality of your followers.
 For any brand with an online and social media presence today, it is necessary to have a wide contact network that will help it amplify its visibility on these digital platforms, such as LinkedIn, for example.